Selling a House With an Ongoing Lawsuit in [market_city]

 • Foreclosure: Selling during a foreclosure can be tough.
 The bank must agree to the sale, and timing is very important.

-• Property Disputes: If there’s a fight about where your property starts and ends or who owns it, this needs fixing before you can sell.
+• Property Disputes: If there’s a dispute over where your property starts and ends, or who owns it, this needs to be resolved before you can sell.

 • House Sale Lawsuits occur when there is a problem with the sale itself, such as broken promises or hidden issues with the house.

-Knowing the type of lawsuit helps you plan what to do next.
+Knowing the type of lawsuit helps you plan your next steps.
 Each kind has different rules and affects how soon you can sell.

 What are the initial legal considerations when selling a house during a lawsuit?